 - Bachelor degree, with proven non-profit arts experience.

 - Self-motivated, detail-oriented, energetic, highly organized, and works well in small team environments.

 - Strong interest in and knowledge of visual, performing, literary, and media arts and communications.

-- Experience in museum, performing arts, or another professional arts environment.
+- Experience in museum or another professional arts environment.

 - Strong written, oral, visual communications skills, as well as with strong research skills and interest.

 - Experience hiring and planning projects with numerous vendors and support staff.

 - Proficiency in Microsoft Office, InDesign / Illustrator / Photoshop, FileMaker, WordPress, and similar authoring tools.

 $49,920-$62,400 (60% FTE, equivalent hourly rate of $40-$50/hour)